adeljdtty/odin-recipes/README.md

 # odin-recipes
-recipes repo
-This is a project to demonstrate the things learned from the lessons in the Odin Project.
+This is a project to demonstrate the lessons learned from the the Odin Project.